Introduction

 Your next step is getting a training program structured around strength training.
 If you're new to Strongman/Strongwoman, then be sure to download our free beginners Strongman program eBook, an 8 week program to get you up and running with training with an events training day as well.

-For more intermediate athletes, a more advanced program is MST Bot, a subscription based program specifically for Strongman/Strongwoman or you can opt for online coaching with MST Systems or another reputable Strongman/Strongwoman coach.
+For more intermediate athletes, a more advanced program is the MST Systems App, a subscription based program builder specifically for Strongman/Strongwoman or you can opt for online coaching with MST Systems or another reputable Strongman/Strongwoman coach.

 Basically, just have a decent Strongman training program in place!